ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 }
 </style>

+# Introduction

+The traditional ethos of Vim has been "Vim is my text editor; my OS is my IDE", meaning Vim users would write or edit a program in Vim then use git, grep, sed, awk, find, build, etc., etc., etc. through each application's command-line interface instead of a graphical *interface to an interface* built into an IDE.

+This isn't enforced.
+Some *interfaces to interfaces* have been built into Vim over the years, and others have become popular through plugins, but the *interfaces to interfaces* are generally much thinner that what you'd find in an IDE.
+If asked, "How do you commit and push your changes in Vim?", most Vim users would say, "I don't".

+This ethos is a little more straightforward in Linux, because Linux typically comes with pre-installed *git, grep, sed, awk, find, build, etc., etc., etc.*.
+Windows does not.

+At the same time, the ethos has expanded to "Vim is my text editor; my OS *and various APIs* are my IDE", because a lot of us want LSPs and AI.
+The Vim community have written *interfaces to APIs* as plugins, and they have reduced the complexity as far as reasonably possible, but you will have to do a small bit of configuration.

+In truth, you'll have to do "a small bit of configuration" in any editor or IDE.
+At some point, and it won't be long, you will have to hack through json files and dig through menus and fall back to native interfaces for missing *interface-to-interface* features.
+The difference in Vim is that you'll have to do more of it up front.

+There's nothing difficult about putting this all together, but there are a few pitfalls and "unknown unknowns" if you haven't done it before.
+This guide will start from a stock Windows 11 install and take you all the way to a Python development environment with completion, snippets, LSPs, debugging, AI, etc. The end result will be heavy in features, but light in customization.
+From there, you can start exploring.

 # Install Vim

 This is an obvious first step, and it's an easy one, because we're not going to compile Vim.
 But there are some tricks if you aren't familiar with Windows.